agroal/pgagroal/doc/ARCHITECTURE.md

 * Limit rules defined by `pgagroal_databases.conf`
 * TLS rules defined by server section

-The configuration can also be reloaded using `pgagroal-cli -c pgagroal.conf reload`.
+The configuration can also be reloaded using `pgagroal-cli -c pgagroal.conf conf reload`.
 The command is only supported over the local interface, and hence doesn't work remotely.

 ## Prometheus